uscensusbureau/the-opportunity-project/pages/topx/glossary.md

         num: 13
         term: Data Steward
         definition: Data stewards are experts on specific open datasets or data tools (e.g., data.census.gov) who help tech teams identify federal open datasets to use in their products, and answer technical questions about the data.
+      - num: 14
+        link:
+        term: MVP (Minimum Viable Product) Demo Milestone
+        definition: The final milestone of the sprint process, in which teams present their ‘MVP’ to the sprint leaders to culminate the sprint.
+Their MVP should include working features and be ready for use by an end user, but can be improved upon in the future, especially after receiving user feedback.
+      - num: 15
+        link:
+        term:
+        definition:

 ---